kyma-project/kyma/docs/operation-guides/zz-custom-component-installation.md

 - Add components to the installation file after the installation
 - Remove components from the installation file before the installation

->**NOTE:** Currently, it is not possible to remove a component that is already installed.
-If you remove it from the installation file or precede its entries with a hash character (#) when Kyma is already installed, the Kyma Installer simply does not update this component during the update process but the component is not removed.
+>**NOTE:** Currently, you can't to remove a component that is already installed.
+If you remove it from the installation file or precede its entries with a hash character (#) when Kyma is already installed, the Kyma Installer simply does not update this component during the update process, but the component is not removed.

 Each modification requires an action from the Kyma Installer for the changes to take place: